-Data analysis showed that spiritual experiences of COVID-19 patients can be expressed with a constitutive pattern of "the experience of the Holy" which is formed through connecting subthemes and themes.
+Data analysis showed spiritual that experiences of COVID-19 patients can be expressed with a constitutive pattern of "the experience of the Holy" which is formed through connecting subthemes and themes.
 Table 2 consists of 3 themes.
-These themes include "Psychic Experiences", "Experiences of Deferring", and "Spiritual Dream Experiences".
+These themes include "Psychic Experiences", "Experiences Deferring", and "Spiritual Dream of Experiences".